falkr/stmpy/docs/index.md

 t_3 = {'source': 's_0', trigger: 't', function: stm.transition_1}

-This is similar to simple transition, as it declares source state and trigger.
+This is similar to a simple transition, as it declares source state and trigger.
 It does not declare a target state or effects, however.
 Instead, it refers to a function that executes the transition, and returns the target state.s